James Sweeney (filmmaker): Life and career

 Sweeney grew up in Alaska.
-He is gay and Asian American.
+He is gay and Korean American.
+His first break in the entertainment industry was when he was hired as a production assistant on the reality show Sarah Palin's Alaska.

 In 2019, Sweeney directed, wrote, and starred in Straight Up, which had its world premiere at Outfest.
 The film was released in February 2020 by Strand Releasing.
 Prior to, Sweeney made a proof of concept short film based upon the script Normal Doors for 20th Digital Studio.
 Sweeney earned a nomination for Independent Spirit Award for Best First Screenplay.

 Sweeney's film Twinless, which he directed and wrote, premiered at the 2025 Sundance Film Festival.
 He also starred in the film.
 Reviewing the film for Variety, Peter Debruge wrote, "On just his second film, the gifted young helmer [Sweeney] demonstrates a sophisticated sense of framing, pace and exquisitely uncomfortable dramatic tension".
 The film won the Audience Award Dramatic at Sundance.